+Bing.com is a search engine owned by Microsoft formerly known as MSN Search and Live Search.
+It has a unique feature to search for websites hosted on a specific IP address.
 Bing-ip2hosts uses this feature to enumerate all hostnames which Bing has indexed for a specific IP address.
 This technique is considered best practice during the reconnaissance phase of a penetration test in order to discover a larger potential attack surface.
 Bing-ip2hosts is written in the Bash scripting language for Linux.
 This uses the mobile interface and no API key is required.

-bing-ip2hosts (0.3) by Andrew Horton aka urbanadventurer
+bing-ip2hosts (o.4) by Andrew Horton aka urbanadventurer

+penetration tests.
 Find hostnames that share an IP address with your target

-an IP address.
-This makes use of Microsoft Bing.com ability to seach by IP address,
+Bing.com ability to seach by IP address, e.g. “IP:188.8.131.52”.

-Usage: ./bing-ip2hosts [OPTIONS]
+Usage: /usr/bin/bing-ip2hosts [OPTIONS] <IP|hostname>